antonbabenko/serverless.tf/README.md

 ### Deploy

-There are two ways how Lambda function can be updated: by publishing new version (simple deployments) and controlled deployments.
+There are two ways how Lambda function can be updated: by publishing new versions (simple deployments) and by controlled deployments.

 [Terraform AWS Lambda module](https://github.com/terraform-aws-modules/terraform-aws-lambda) supports both of these deployments of Lambda functions.
-See [examples/deploy](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/examples/deploy) for complete end-to-end process (build/update/deploy) of Lambda function using [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).
+See [examples/deploy](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/examples/deploy) for a complete end-to-end process (build/update/deploy) of Lambda function using [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).

-Let's look into each in details.
+Let's look into each in detail.

 #### Simple deployments

-Typically, Lambda function updates when source code changes.
-A new [Lambda Function version](https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html) will also be created, when it is being published.
+Typically, Lambda function updates when the source code changes.
+A new [Lambda Function version](https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html) will also be created, when it is published.

 Published Lambda Function can be invoked using either version number or using `$LATEST` (unqualified alias).
-This type of updates is the simplest way of deployment.
+This type of update is the simplest way of deployment.

 #### Controlled deployments (rolling, canary, rollbacks)

 In order to do controlled deployments (rolling, canary, rollbacks) of Lambda Functions we need to use [Lambda Function aliases](https://docs.aws.amazon.com/lambda/latest/dg/configuration-aliases.html).

-In simple terms, Lambda alias is like a pointer to either one version of Lambda Function (when deployment complete), or to two weighted versions of Lambda Function (during rolling or canary deployment).
+In simple terms, Lambda alias is like a pointer to either one version of Lambda Function (when deployment is complete), or to two weighted versions of Lambda Function (during rolling or canary deployment).

 One Lambda Function can be used in multiple aliases.
-Using aliases gives large control of which version deployed when having multiple environments.
+Using aliases gives large control over which version is deployed when having multiple environments.

 There is [alias module](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/modules/alias), which simplifies working with alias (create, manage configurations, updates, etc).
-See [examples/alias](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/examples/alias) for various use-cases how aliases can be configured and used.
+See [examples/alias](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/examples/alias) for various use cases of how aliases can be configured and used.

-There is [deploy module](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/modules/deploy), which creates required resources to do deployments using AWS CodeDeploy.
-It also creates the deployment, and wait for completion.
+There is [deploy module](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/modules/deploy), which creates the required resources to do deployments using AWS CodeDeploy.
+It also creates the deployment, and waits for completion.

 AWS CodeDeploy supports a variety of deployment configuration types and can do rolling, canary, and all-in-one deployments of Lambda function.
 It is also possible to specify rollback settings and hooks to run before and after the deployment.
-All of these options already supported by the module mentioned above.
+All of these options are already supported by the module mentioned above.

 <!--